 Sound quality is at the heart of any pair of studio headphones; more often than not, Bluetooth headphones fall short in this area.
 Sometimes it is due to the codecs involved or simply because they offer a colored sound profile that is more geared toward casual listening.

-The Shure AONIC 50 bucks this trend with a balanced and neutral sound profile, making it a viable option for studio work.
+The Shure AONIC 50 Gen 2 bucks this trend with a balanced and neutral sound profile, making it a viable option for studio work.
 As with most studio cans, the wired connection is ideal for serious studio work, but even in Bluetooth mode, these perform surprisingly well.

 Studio-quality sound with the convenience of Bluetooth.